The more hands and foods involved, the higher the risk of contracting a foodborne illness. Fortunately, today, we know much more about proper hygiene.

 - Reduce diarrheal illness in those with weakened immune systems by 58%

 - Reduce respiratory illness by 16-21%

-- Well, the standard approach is to let it thaw in your refrigerator OR you can let it sit in a sink of cold water that is changed every 30 minutes.
-But give me a break, who wants to do that?
+Well, the standard approach is to let it thaw in your refrigerator OR you can let it sit in a sink of cold water that is changed every 30 minutes.

-- We all love stuffing, if you don’t, well, don’t talk to me.
-However, it’s important to cook your stuffing prior to baking your turkey.
-Upon final prep, its paramount you use a food thermometer to ensure the stuffing and center of the turkey has reached 165 F. Otherwise, you’re at risk of contracting a foodborne illness, like Campylobacter – and if you can’t pronounce it (like me), you can’t afford to be inflicted by it.
+We all love stuffing, so let’s keep it safe.
+It’s important to cook your stuffing prior to baking your turkey.
+Upon final prep, its paramount you use a food thermometer to ensure the stuffing and center of the turkey has reached 165 F. Otherwise, you’re at risk of contracting a foodborne illness, like Campylobacter– and if you can’t pronounce it (like me), you can’t afford to be inflicted by it.

 - First set your oven temperature at 325 F

 - Place the turkey breast-side up in a roasting pan